Expand description

 - The main part of process execution and scheduling Loop

-to get the process that needs to run, and switch the process through__switch
+fetch_taskto get the process that needs to run, and switch the process through__switch - Return to idle control flow for new scheduling

 - Suspend the current ‘Running’ task and run the next task in task list.